- What Is the Let-Down Reflex?

 - Breast compressions can be useful in assisting the flow of milk.

 - Touching the baby lovingly or expressing affection can aid in the release of oxytocin, which will assist with the flow of milk.

 - Pumping before breastfeeding should also prove helpful.

 - The intake of certain herbs like fennel can also be helpful with milk let-down reflex.

-Let down reflex is crucial for breastfeeding, but as seen above there may be complications in some instances.
-The two most common complications are one an overactive letdown and two a slow let down.
-For the most part, both these complications can be remedied, it is important for the mother to maintain her composure and relax.
+Let-down reflex is crucial for breastfeeding, but as explained above, there may be complications in some instances.
+The two most common complications are an overactive let-down and a slow let-down.
+For the most part, both these complications can be remedied, and it is important for the mother to maintain her composure and relax.
 In case of severe complications, medical assistance and expert consultation should fix the problem.
-Breastfeeding is essential for the bonding between a mother and her baby, it is a natural process and difficulties faced on the onset may sort out on their own.
+Breastfeeding is essential for the bonding between a mother and her baby, it is a natural process and difficulties faced in the beginning may get sorted on their own.

 Also Read: Common Neonatal Reflexes